-3. U:

-$$dax$$

-(Novel Target)
+3. U: dax (Novel Target) S: { ball, dax }

-S: {ball, dax}

-Since this is the first time the model has heard the word dax, both meanings ball and dax are equally likely because p(.|dax) is uniform.
-Therefore the meaning probabilities cannot be solely used for selecting the referent of dax, and the model has to perform some kind of induction on the potential referents in the scene based on what it has learned about each of them.
-We thus define a new set of referent probabilities representing the likelihood of a particular object m being the referent of a target word w.
-This probability is calculated by drawing on the model's previous knowledge about the mapping between m and w (i.e., p(m|w)), as well as the mapping between m and other words in the (learned) lexicon.
+Since this is the first time the model has heard the word dax, both meanings ball and dax are equally likely because p(.ldax) is uniform.
+Therefore the meaning probabilities are uninformative and cannot be solely used for selecting the referent of dax.
+In other words, the model/learner has no previously learned knowledge of the correct meaning of the novel word dax, and hence any object is a potential referent for it.
+In this case, the model has to perform some kind of induction on the potential referents in the scene based on what it has learned about each of them, in order to accept or reject each of the hypotheses of dax referring to ball and dax referring to dax.
+To achieve this, the model needs to consider the likelihood of a particular word w referring to each of the two meanings m; we call this the referent probability.
+This probability is calculated by drawing on the model's previous knowledge about the mapping between m and w (i.e., p(mlw)), as well as the mapping between m and other words in the (learned) lexicon.
 More specifically, the likelihood of using a particular name w to refer to a given object m is calculated as: